pwdelbloomboard/devopstools/about-rundeck/rundeck.md

 ![](/img/pointperytonateachother_definition.png)

-Rundeck does not have version control, the code for this job is stored directly within Rundeck.
+Rundeck does not have version control, the code for jobs is stored directly within Rundeck - however, there is a way around this - outside repos can be cloned into the Rundeck server, and those repos can contain compiled scripts which can be called within Rundeck job scripts.

-### Understanding the Context

-* First, we have to understand the context

-* Are variables being updated?
-Why are they being updated?
-Are we asking certain applications on certain branches being asked to point to one another?
-* Is this an override?
-Are you overriding a variable in SSM?
-* Are you using branch slugs rather than branch names?
-* Can you understand the manual implementation of this job?
 ### Getting to the Job

+* You can get to the job in question by opening up the project and clicking on the job.
+* Steps can be added based upon the built-in features and plugins witihn Rundeck within the, "Workflow."
+* Scripts can be added within the workflow as well.

 ### Rundeck Plugins